901/Tabletop-bot/README.md

 - Help!
 I found a bug and it did a thing it wasn't supposed to!!!
     1. Just open an issue, or let me know about it
 - Why cant we pick our battleship positions for the battleship game?
-    ->Would you really want that info publicly visible on a slack channel?
+    1. Would you really want that info publicly visible on a slack channel?
-    ->->"But why cant we DM the bot where we want to put the ships?"
-    ->->->Concurrency issues with your teammates, and also the setup would literally take forever.
-Just have fun!